Timoses/dotfim/README.md

 With DotfiM the environment you are used to is readily available anywhere.

 DotfiM manages your dotfiles Git repository and syncs it with your local dotfiles.
 Changes to dotfiles that are managed by DotfiM are automatically synced to your Git repository after running `dotfim sync`.
-Simply run `dotfim sync` on another mashine and the changes are synchronized.
+Simply run `dotfim sync` on another machine and the changes are synchronized.

-DotfiM allows local and private [passages](#passages) within dotfiles which are only stored in the git repository but are not synced to other mashines.
+DotfiM allows local and private [passages](#passages) within dotfiles which are only stored in the git repository but are not synced to other machines.

 You can also [Test DotfiM](#test-dotfim) to see if you like it.